wikimedia/mediawiki-extensions-FileImporter/README.md

 **FileImporterMaxAggregatedBytes** specifies the maximum aggregated size of versions a file can have in order to be imported.
 This is restricted to a hard-coded default of 250 MB, which can be lowered via configuration, but not raised.

+**FileImporterShowInputScreen** enables the FileImporter special page to be used without being directed there by the `FileExporter` extension's link.
+If set to `true` an input field shows on the `Special:ImportFile` that can be used to import files.
+Default is `false`.

+**FileImporterCommentForPostImportRevision** defines the text used for the edit summary of a post import revision.
+Default is `Imported with FileImporter from $1` where `$1` is the URL of the source file.

+**FileImporterTextForPostImportRevision** defines the text added to the top of the imported page's wikitext.
+Default is `<!--This file was moved here using FileImporter from $1-->\n` where `$1` is the URL of the source file.

 #### Process Walkthrough